The Best Medicare Supplement (Medigap) Plans in Ohio

 How Do I Enroll in an Ohio Medigap Plan?

 Enrollment in Ohio Medigap plans is done through private insurers.
-Ideally, you should purchase a policy during Medigap’s six-month open enrollment period, which begins the month you turn 65 and are enrolled in Medicare Part B. Under federal law, all seniors enrolled in a Part B plan have a guaranteed right to purchase a Medigap policy at this time, and companies may not charge any applicant higher premiums, even if they have health risks.
+Ideally, you should purchase a policy during your Medigap six-month open enrollment period, which begins the month you turn 65 and are enrolled in Medicare Part B. Under federal law, all seniors enrolled in a Part B plan have a guaranteed right to purchase a Medigap policy at this time, and companies may not charge any applicant higher premiums, even if they have health risks.

 If you haven’t yet retired and still receive insurance from your employer, your Medigap enrollment period won’t open until you retire and join a Part B plan.
 The same six-month timeframe applies.

-Although you may still be able to purchase a Medigap plan after the six months are up, coverage is no longer guaranteed.
-Outside of the open enrollment period, companies may legally use medical underwriting criteria to determine an applicant’s risk and can deny coverage to high-risk seniors.
+Outside of your Medigap open enrollment period, companies may legally use medical underwriting criteria to determine an applicant’s risk and can deny coverage to high-risk seniors.
 Your risk profile may also be used to assess premiums, and individuals with underlying medical conditions may have to pay substantially more for a policy.

 Have Medicare questions?

-Talk to a licensed agent today to find a plan that fits your needs.
+Talk to a licensed agent today to find a Medicare Supplement plan.

 Guaranteed Issue Rights